-- If COVID-19 testing is available, you are encouraged to get tested with 1 PCR or rapid molecular test (if eligible) or 2 rapid antigen tests taken 24 to 48 hours apart (the second test is not needed if the first one is positive). - If you are at higher risk of severe illness, you should get tested as soon as possible given the time frame for receiving COVID-19 treatment.
-You may benefit from available treatment to prevent severe illness.
+- Stay home (self-isolate) and do not attend school/child care until you do not have a fever and your symptoms have been improving for at least 24 hours (48 hours for nausea, vomiting, and/or diarrhea).
+Do not leave except to get tested, to visit a clinical assessment centre, or for a medical emergency.
+If you have severe symptoms like chest pain or difficulty breathing, go to the nearest emergency department. - If COVID-19 testing is available and you are at higher risk of severe illness, you should get tested with 1 PCR or rapid molecular test (if eligible) or 2 rapid antigen tests taken 24 to 48 hours apart (the second test is not needed if the first one is positive). - If you are at higher risk of severe illness, you should get tested as soon as possible given the time frame for receiving COVID-19 treatment.
+You may benefit from available therapies to prevent severe illness.
 At this time, a positive rapid antigen test result is sufficient to initiate COVID-19 treatment, for those who are eligible, and does not need to be confirmed by a PCR or rapid molecular test.
-Learn more about COVID-19 testing and treatment options at https://covid-19.ontario.ca/covid-19-clinical-assessments-and-testing. - If COVID-19 testing was available and you had a negative result from 1 PCR test or rapid molecular test, or from 2 rapid antigen tests taken 24 to 48 hours apart, you can return to school/child care if it has been at least 24 hours since your symptoms started improving (or 48 hours if you had nausea, vomiting, and/or diarrhea) and you do not have a fever. - For 10 days after your symptoms started, the following measures can be an added layer of prevention against the spread of other respiratory viruses circulating in the community: - wear a well-fitted mask in all public settings (including school and child care) - avoid non-essential activities where you need to take off your mask (for example, playing a wind instrument in music class or removing your mask for sports; dining out) - avoid visiting anyone who is immunocompromised or may be at higher risk of illness (for example, seniors) - avoid non-essential visits to highest risk settings such as hospitals and long-term care homes - If you do not get tested for COVID-19 or if you test positive for COVID-19, stay home (self-isolate) and do not attend school or child care for at least 10 days and until you also do not have a fever and your symptoms have been improving for at least 24 hours (48 hours for nausea, vomiting, and/or diarrhea).
-Do not leave except to get tested, to visit a clinical assessment centre, or for a medical emergency.
-If you have severe symptoms like chest pain or difficulty breathing, go to the nearest emergency department. - Please note that if you tested positive for COVID-19, you should isolate for 10 days regardless of whether you later test negative within your isolation
+Learn more about COVID-19 testing and treatment options at https://covid-19.ontario.ca/covid-19-clinical-assessments-and-testing. - Additional precautions for 10 days after your symptoms started: - wear a well-fitted mask in all public settings (including school and child care) - avoid non-essential activities where you need to take off your mask (for example, playing a wind instrument in music class or removing your mask for sports; dining out) - avoid visiting anyone who is immunocompromised or may be at higher risk of illness (for example, seniors) - avoid non-essential visits to highest risk settings such as hospitals and long-term care homes